 - If you are given a 16 digit identification number, keep it safe and away from other details like your password

 - You will need to apply for Council Tax Support separately from Universal Credit

 Nottingham Credit Union

-More than 2 million people across the country are now members of a credit union, according to latest figures from the Bank of England.
+More than 2 million people across the country are now members of a credit union, according to the latest figures from the Bank of England.

 Unlike most financial services companies, a credit union is a not-for-profit organisation – its shareholders are its customers.
-They are often seen as offering people an alternative to payday and other lenders which charge high interest fees.
+They are often seen as offering people an alternative to payday and other lenders which charge high-interest fees.

 Nottingham Credit Union, based on Maid Marian Way in the city centre, offers a range of services to people across the city, from savings and loans to bank accounts and a raft of help and advice.
 Only people living or working in Nottingham and Nottinghamshire (or in our partners’ housing) can join.
 NCU has been providing great value financial products since 1992, pricing its products to cover costs not to make money out of its customers.